jsamrei/slate/source/quickstart/hello_world.html.markdown

 ```

-## Push to our servers in order to run the app
+## Push to our servers to run the app

 ```bash
 $ zillabyte push